-EARLY/MIDDLE COLLEGE ACADEMIC PROBATION
+EARLY/MIDDLE COLLEGE ACADEMIC INTERVENTION

-Kalamazoo County Early/Middle College is a privilege, and each E/MC student must meet the criteria as set by the handbook to remain in the program.
-When a student fails to meet these set criteria, that student will be placed on Early/Middle College academic probation.
+Being part of the Kalamazoo County E/MC is a privilege, and each E/MC student must meet the criteria as set by the handbook to remain in the program.
+When a student fails to meet these set criteria, that student will be placed on E/MC academic intervention.

-To be placed on Early/Middle College academic probation a student has failed to meet one or more of the following:
+To be placed on E/MC academic intervention a student has met one or more of the following:

-- GPA 2.0 or below - Failed one or more semester classes
+- Semester GPA below 2.0

+- Failed one or more semester classes

-- Dropped or withdrew from a college class after the drop/add deadline - Consistently failed to participate in bi-weekly Mentor meetings - Other actions or inactions that may have a detrimental impact on the student's ability to successfully complete the program in a timely manner as deemed by the Early/Middle College Coordinator
+- Missed three or more mentor meetings

+- Other actions or inactions that may have a detrimental impact on the student's ability to successfully complete the program in a timely manner as deemed by the E/MC Coordinator

-For a student to move from a probationary status to one of good standing, all of the following minimum criteria must be met:
+For a student to move off academic intervention status, all of the following minimum criteria must be met:

-- Earn an overall GPA of 2.0 or greater at the semester and not fail any classes - Consistently participates in a face-to-face meeting with the EMC Mentor on a bi-weekly basis - Development of a plan of action based on the individual student needs for increased success in the Early/Middle College program
+- Earn an overall GPA of 2.0 or greater at the semester and not fail any classes - Consistently participates in a meeting with the E/MC Mentor on a bi-weekly basis

+• Development of a plan of action based on the individual student needs for increased success in the E/MC program

-In addition to the above, the number of college classes may be decreased in upcoming semester(s) to ensure student success in the Early/Middle College program.
+In addition to the above, the number of college classes may be decreased in upcoming semester(s) to ensure student success in the E/MC program.

-At the end of the probationary period a review will be completed to determine the student's status within the program.
-If the student has continued to fail to meet the minimum requirements, the student remains on academic probation for another semester or will be transitioned out of the program.
-If it is determined that the program is no longer a good fit for the student, then a transition plan created between the local school district and EMC Coordinator will be created.
+At the end of the intervention period a review will be completed to determine the student's status within the program.
+If the student has continued to fail to meet the minimum requirements, the student remains on academic intervention for another semester or will be transitioned out of the program.
+If it is determined that the program is no longer a good fit for the student, then a transition plan created between the local school district and E/MC Coordinator will be created.